It’s impossible to create a high-performing team when there’s a lack of accountability.

 Accountability in the workplace means that all employees are responsible for their actions, behaviors, performance and decisions.
 It’s also linked to an increase in commitment to work and employee morale, which leads to higher performance.
-However, accountability is lacking in many workplaces.

-What happens when there’s no accountability?
+What happens when there’s a lack of accountability at work?

 Having a member of the team that isn’t meeting their commitments and isn’t being held accountable causes frustration and disengagement with the rest of the team.

 According to Partners In Leadership, a lack of accountability in the workplace leads to: